Candymonium: Characteristics

 The ride is 4636 ft long with an initial drop of 210 ft.
 The track is colored chocolate brown with light gray supports and contains seven camelback hills.
 The track covers around 7 acre of land.
 Trains reach a maximum speed of 76 mph.

 The three trains represent three Hershey's candies: Reese’s, Kisses, and Twizzlers.
 Each car seats four riders in a single row for a total of 28 riders per train.

 Critical reception

 When Candymonium opened, Attractions Magazine wrote: "Candymonium is a hyper-coaster that lives up to that name, packing in thrills without leaving riders rattled."
-A reporter for LNP Always Lancaster wrote: "In many ways, Candymonium is the more refined cousin to Skyrush. [...]
+A reporter for LNP (newspaper) wrote: "In many ways, Candymonium is the more refined cousin to Skyrush. [...]
 But whereas Skyrush is a ride I would not recommend to people who are skittish about roller coasters, Candymonium could be just what people hoping to overcome those fears are looking for due to a lack of loops and truly death-defying spins."
 The ride won a Golden Ticket Award from Amusement Today magazine in 2021, in which Candymonium was ranked as the 5th best steel roller coaster in the world.